dplassgit/smallest/README.md

 There is no division or `>` or `>=` or `<=`.

 Blocks are separated with parentheses.

-The "dot" symbol is for array declaration and reference.
+The `.` symbol is for array declaration and reference.

 ## Variables

-Variables that start with 'a' are arrays of ints.
+Variables that start with `a` are arrays of ints.
 All other variables are ints.

 Only alphabetic characters are allowed in a variable name.
 Variable and function names are case-sensitive.